Children's Studies (CDST)

 Pre-requisites: graduate standing.

-This course provides an overview of family systems theories as a discipline and its influence in the therapeutic approaches that have emerged in healthcare settings.
-The fundamental assumptions and concepts of general systems theory will be introduced and contrasted with other theoretical perspectives.
-Students will explore the major systems theories’ approaches and learn how to utilize these theories to assess, develop, and implement therapeutic interventions.
+Provides an overview of family systems theories as a discipline and its influence in the therapeutic approaches that have emerged in healthcare settings.
+The fundamental assumptions and concepts of general systems theory are introduced and contrasted with other theoretical perspectives.
+Students explore the major systems theories’ approaches and learn how to utilize these theories to assess, develop, and implement therapeutic interventions.

 CDST 536.
 CHILD LIFE RESEARCH METHODOLOGIES.
 5 Credits.